Adult Autism Test

-Understand how strongly autism spectrum traits show up in adults in this 10-minute assessment.
-The AQ is a 50-question screening tool that supports clearer discussion and helps guide next steps and personalized support.
+Understand how strongly autism spectrum traits show up in your everyday life with this structured 10-minute assessment.
+This adult autism test — a validated 50-question screening tool — supports clearer clinical discussion and helps guide your next steps toward personalized support.

 Start Online Test